BlafKing/sd-civitai-browser-plus/README.md

 This extension allows you to download models from CivitAi without leaving WebUI!

 This modified add-on is based on [v1.1.0](https://github.com/SignalFlagZ/sd-civitai-browser/releases/tag/1.1.0) from [SignalFlagZ's Fork](https://github.com/SignalFlagZ/sd-civitai-browser)
-I was still missing some features so I decided to add them myself.

-NOTE: If an 'Error' shows up on the screen, it's most likely caused by the Civit API timing out, please wait a bit and try again in a few seconds!

 # Preview